learnlearnin/learnlearnin.github.io/src/documents/facebook.html.md

 ## Squeezing money from pages ##
 Despite pages receiving organic likes, the posts they make aren't seen by users because Facebook intentionally hides posts from people.
 This is so that Facebook can later ask pages to pay Facebook to "boost posts".

+## Why I Still Use Facebook ##
+Having said all that, I still have a Facebook page.
+This is because I know about how much dangerous power Facebook has over the lives of many people and you have to go inside the matrix to bring people out of it.
+I make it a point to never create content on Facebook.
+I always try to post things on my blog or this website and share only links on Facebook.
+Also, if you're coming here from a facebook post of mine, try to explore other social networks like reddit and start using a feed reader.